How Cortisol Disrupts the Microbiome and Influences Stress and Appetite

 Cortisol, Cravings & GLP-1: How Stress Hijacks Appetite

-Why stress drives sugar cravings, overeating, late-night snacking, and belly fat — and how gut microbes regulate appetite hormones.
+Why stress drives sugar cravings, overeating, late-night snacking, and belly fat, and how GLP-1 microbiome science helps explain the gut regulation of appetite hormones.

 You’ll learn: